scaleway/terraform-provider-scaleway/docs/data-sources/baremetal_server.md

 - `name` - (Optional) The server name.
 Only one of `name` and `server_id` should be specified.
 - `zone` - (Defaults to [provider](../index.md#zone) `zone`) The [zone](../guides/regions_and_zones.md#zones) in which the server exists.
+- `project_id` - (Optional) The ID of the project the baremetal server is associated with.

 ## Attributes Reference